jamiebuilds/babel-handbook/README.md

 stage takes the final AST and turns in back into a string of code, also creating [source maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).

-Code generation is pretty simple, you traverse through the AST depth-first, building a string that represents the transformed code.
+Code generation is pretty simple: you traverse through the AST depth-first, building a string that represents the transformed code.

 ## Traversal